mercPEN/mercPEN/README.md

 ## 📡 Networking & System Engineering

-I actively build and test scripts using **MikroTik RouterOS** for automating firewall rules, port knocking, and network discovery.
-You can find these in my [RouterOS Toolkit Repository](https://github.com/mercPEN/RouterOS-Toolkit).
+I actively build my own APP for PEN using **TypeScript & Python along with AS Narwhall** for automating firewall rules, port knocking, and network discovery.
+You can find this in my [MERCPEN - SYSTEMAPP ](https://github.com/mercPEN/app).
+For access Contact me (( Curently under-development ))

 ---